 Stock vegetables (vast bean pods, celery, carrot, dried ceps, leeks, onions, parsley stalks, and many others)

-- 1 dash olive oil
+- One dash of olive oil

 - Parmesan rinds